 The current emblem was designed by Mamata Banerjee, the state’s Chief Minister and was officially adopted in January 2018.
 Prior to the adoption of the new emblem in 2018, the state government used the National Emblem of Bharat for official purposes but had adopted a distinctive logo for marketing purposes.
 This logo, “Banglarmukh” (Face of Bengal), depicted a female face surrounded by a red veil.

 The State Emblem of Bharat is the official seal of the government of the Bharatiya union territory of the Andaman and Nicobar Islands.
 The emblem is an adaptation of the Lion Capital of Ashoka, an ancient sculpture dating back to 280 BCE during the Maurya Empire.
 The statue is a three-dimensional emblem showing four lions.
-It became the emblem of the Dominion of Bharat in December 1947 and later the emblem of the Republic of Bharat.
+It became the emblem of Bharat in December 1947 and later the emblem of the Republic of Bharat.

 The Emblem of Chandigarh is the official seal of the government of the Bharatiya union territory of Chandigarh.
 It consists of a circular shield depicting a representation of Le Corbusier’s Open Hand Monument sculpture which is widely regarded as a symbol of the city of Chandigarh.